microsoft/skype-dev-bots/README.md

 ## Overview
 Samples walk you through functionalities of Skype bots developed using various services provided by Microsoft.
 Every sample has a link to add the bot as a Skype contact, so that you can experience the bot capabilities before diving into the code.
+Once the bot is ready to be submitted to Skype channel, you can refer [Bot certification checklist](certification/CHECKLIST.md) to ensure that the bot satisfies certification criteria.
 To get started, clone this repository.

     git clone https://github.com/Microsoft/skype-dev-bots.git
     cd skype-dev-bots